Should you cancel your health insurance plan to cut down on expenses?

 Maybe you’re used to having health insurance paid for by your employer but are now experiencing a reduction in benefits (or facing COBRA options).
 If you’re shocked by the price of your health insurance in COVID-19 times, talk to me.
 I can help you find more affordable, customized alternatives.
 A significant outcome of the Covid-19 economy is that employers are downsizing, and that trickle-down is having an effect on employee benefits.
 This sudden change may allow you to still have your health insurance benefits, but at a much steeper premium price point.
 Moreover, that coverage will be available for a maximum of 18 months.
 Watch this video to learn more about COBRA, and how it affects you.

 I’m licensed to consult in 30 states across the nation.
 I’m proud to help advise individuals, families, and business owners on personally-customized health insurance in COVID-19 circumstances and otherwise.
 I’d love to connect with you and have a discussion on YOUR current situation and see how I can help YOU.
-Advice and consultation are ALWAYS FREE.
 Schedule today!